GRO4T/Console-Game/README.md

 * Modernize the code.
 * Test and refactor assets module.
 * Add more weapons.
+* Allow the game to run at 60fps (floating point arithmetic).

 ### Big
 * Implement networking based on Protobufs.